ANZAC Area: Redesignation

 The end of ANZAC as an area command began in discussions after the fall of Singapore that determined how to best divide responsibilities between the British in India and Burma and the predominant interests of the United States in the Pacific.
 Decisions reaching the level of Prime Minister Churchill and President Roosevelt and supported by the Combined Chiefs in Washington made a broad decision on a general line that became the division between the Southwest Pacific Area and the British led South East Asia Command.
 The resulting United States areas of responsibility became The Southwest Pacific and Pacific Ocean Areas with ANZAC split between those areas.
-Admiral King argued that New Zealand should not become part of the Southwest Pacific command as it was a critical link in the system of island bases from Hawaii to the region that were essentially a problem of naval, not Army protection.
+Admiral King argued that New Zealand should not become part of the Southwest Pacific Area as it was a critical link in the system of island bases from Hawaii to the region that were essentially a problem of naval, not Army protection.
 Differences between Army and Navy proposals were decided between 9 and 16 March by the Joint Chiefs of Staff.
-The South Pacific Area, a sub area of the Pacific Ocean Areas, would have a designated commander under Admiral Nimitz with some of the international aspects of the former ANZAC command in force composition.
+The South Pacific Area, a sub area of the Pacific Ocean Areas, would have a designated commander under Nimitz with some of the international aspects of the former ANZAC command in force composition.

-The command was absorbed and redesignated as part of the South West Pacific Area (command) under United States Army General Douglas MacArthur on 18 April 1942 and the South Pacific Area Command which was in effect, but not yet fully functional, by the time of the Battle of the Coral Sea.
+The command was absorbed and redesignated as part of the Southwest Pacific Area under United States Army General Douglas MacArthur on 18 April 1942 and the South Pacific Area which was in effect, but not yet fully functional, by the time of the Battle of the Coral Sea.